plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 #### Use Other Field Validation State

-The same Dispatcher Function can support optional field presentation without learning about those features itself.
+The same Field Dispatcher Function can support optional field presentation without learning about those features itself.

 For example, a consumer may use `corrected`: